GLAMIDL Reference

 4Integration Authority PDAPDA controlled by the integration program for integration-level signing and authorization flows.

-5Destination ProgramExternal program being invoked, such as Kamino, SPL Token, Circle CCTP, LayerZero, Loopscale, or Neutral Trade.
+5Destination ProgramExternal program being invoked, such as Kamino, SPL Token, Circle CCTP, LayerZero, Loopscale, Neutral Trade, Phoenix, Jupiter Lend, Orca, or MarginFi.

 6GLAM Core Protocol ProgramCore program used by the integration to authorize vault-signed CPI and update GLAM state where required.